Mustard Greens’ Health Benefits, Explored — And Several Delicious Ways to Cook Them

 - Raw mustard greens have a tasty, peppery bite, but you can mellow it by cooking them.

 Alice Waters is a fan.
 Michelle Obama grew them in the White House garden.
 They show up in delicious cuisines all over the globe, from Taiwanese street food to upscale Indian.
 Meet mustard greens, which have the curly ripple of kale and the sharp bite you’d expect from something with the word “mustard” in it.
-Now is the perfect time to get to know them, since mustard greens are one of the few leafy vegetables that are in season even when it’s cold out (now through April).
+Fall and winter are the perfect time to get to know them, since mustard greens are one of the few leafy vegetables that are in season even when it’s cold out (through April).

-Plus, mustard greens are delicious and versatile.
-If you’re a fan of spicier salad greens like arugula, try mustard greens raw.
+Plus, mustard greens are delicious and versatile: If you’re a fan of spicier salad greens like arugula, try mustard greens raw.
 Unlike kale and collards, there’s no need to massage them into tenderness.
 Simply fold leaves down the center, slice out the center ribs, then shred or roughly chop the leaves.
-Toss with your favorite dressing and go.
+Toss with your favorite dressing and enjoy.

 If you like a bit of bite but raw mustard greens are too much, cooking them mellows their horseradish-like kick.
 Sauté in avocado oil with garlic and some chili flakes.
 Or braise them, which makes mustard greens soft and silky while maintaining their structure and some of their pungency.
 Fresh ginger complements the assertive greens, and a touch of natural sweeteners such as raw honey or maple syrup offsets their bitterness.
 Combine mustard greens with roasted root vegetables or crispy sweet shallots, like those in the crunchy topping for our mustard green casserole (recipe below).
 Try pairing them with heat-tamping ingredients like brown rice, beans or quinoa, or more neutral greens, like chard or kale, to give them balance.

 Ready to experiment?
-Try swapping in mustard greens where you might use other leafy go-tos, like chard, spinach or kale.
+Try swapping in mustard greens where you might use other leafy go-tos, like chard, spinach, or kale.
 Bonus: Mustard greens can do double-duty as the vegetable and the seasoning.
-One thing to note is that mustard greens have a higher water content than hardier greens like kale or collards so if you’re using them in a casserole, like this Thai-inspired gluten-free recipe, a little thickener (such as cornstarch or arrowroot) helps bind the liquid into a creamy base.
+One thing to note is that mustard greens have a higher water content than hardier greens like kale or collards, so if you’re using them in a baked dish, a little thickener such as cornstarch or arrowroot helps bind the liquid into a creamy base.

 Thai Mustard Green Casserole with Coconut Milk